I love exploring cities on a bike. The best bike tours in Madrid are healthy and sustainable, what else could you ask for?

 The Cycling Green Belt is a 64-kilometer path that surrounds the urban area of Madrid through a circular route.

-In the last few years, it has become the most popular friendly route in Madrid for cyclists after the City Council made an investment to improve black points, conflictive sections, and public lighting.
+In the last few years, it has become the most popular friendly route in Madrid for cyclists after the City Council invested to improve black points, conflictive sections, and public lighting.

 The Green Belt runs through the periphery.
 Therefore, some users have criticized its uselessness as a way to use the bike as a real means of transport in Madrid.